emerywebster/emerywebster.github.io/work/sendgrid.md

 ### Other considerations

 - In the above concept, I used the same 'paper plane' icon for the _send test_ action (which is already used for the _send campaign_ action).
-This might confuse some users, and we may want to consider replacing it with something else (e.g. a common 'share' icon...or no icon at all).
-In either case, we should be able to clarify the best option with both usability and evaluative test feedback.
+This might confuse some users, and we may want to consider replacing it with something else (e.g. an 'email envelope' icon...or maybe use text alone).
+In either case, we should be able to identify the best path through test feedback.

 ---